zinzloun/THM_WriteUP/windcorp/README.md

  	Set shell = CreateObject("WScript.Shell")
 	shell.LogEvent 4, "Update VPN profile"

-Indeed if you execute it as the current user the copyprofile is executed (as a different user of course) and the content of C:\temp is copied over C:\Program Files\IVPN Client.
+Indeed if you execute it as the current user, the copyprofile is also executed (as a different user of course) and the content of C:\temp is copied over C:\Program Files\IVPN Client.
 Let's verify.
 If we create a file:

 	PS C:\script> echo "......" > C:\temp\log001.txt
 	echo "......" > C:\temp\log001.txt